con-f-use/dkdevpi/README.md

 ```
 Completion of the import might take a long time depending on the
 filesizes.
-You can test if the import works by starting another container
+To test if the import works, start another container
 with the new directory:
 ```
 docker run --rm -ti \